openedx/edx-enterprise/docs/decisions/0012-enterprise-feature-flags-waffle.rst

 Context
 -------

 Enterprise typically uses environment configuration to control feature flags for soft/dark releases.
 For micro-frontends, this control involves environment variables that are set at build time and used to compile JavaScript source or configuration settings derived from the runtime MFE configuration API in edx-platform.
-For backend APIs, this control typically either involves configuration settings or, on occassion, a Waffle flag.
+For backend APIs, this control typically either involves configuration settings or, on occasion, a Waffle flag.

 By solely relying on environment configuration, we are unable to dynamically control feature flags in production based on the user's context.